 What is an end-of-life (EOL) doula?

-EOL Doulas (also known as death doulas) are people with experience and training in death who provide resources, education, and emotional and practical support to individuals and their loved ones.
+EOL Doulas (also known as death doulas) are people with experience and training in death who provide resources, education, as well as emotional and practical support to individuals and their loved ones.
 Doulas offer a range of non-medical services that complement palliative care at home, or at nursing facilities, and hospitals.
 The National End of Life Doula Alliance (NEDA) has created a comprehensive scope of practice.

 A Death educator, also known as a thanatologist, teaches interdisciplinary curriculum focusing on the physical, psycho-social, behavioral, and cognitive aspects of death, dying, and bereavement.
-The five key areas are: understanding the dying process, decision making for end of life, loss, grief, and bereavement, assessment and intervention, and traumatic death.
+The five key areas are: understanding the dying process, decision making for end of life, loss, grief, and bereavement.

 What is the difference between hospice and palliative care?